Kill and Kill Again: Plot

 Martial arts champion Steve Chase is hired by Kandy Kane to rescue her father, Dr. Horatio Kane, who had accidentally discovered a mind-control drug while researching potatoes as an energy source.
 The government offers Steve $2 million to find him, but he gets $5 million and is allowed to select his own team.
 He recruits four of his old friends: a mystic known as the Fly, a reclusive former martial arts champ named Gypsy Billy, a large former wrestler named Gorilla, and a goofy cheerful fellow called Hot Dog.

 The government officials brief them on their mission: Wellington Forsyth III, a billionaire who supposedly disappeared years ago, now calls himself Marduk (MAR-dook); they believe he kidnapped Kane for his mind-control drug to create an army with the intention of totalitarianism.
 Having seized control of a town called Ironville, Marduk is now a warlord with many followers under his control from Kane's drug (which has to be re-administered when it wears off).
 They want Steve and his team to stop Marduk's plans and rescue Kane.
 When Kandy insists on joining them, Steve eventually relents when she reveals that she too can fight.

 In his fortress, Marduk seeks a challenger for his undefeated champion, the Optimus, a large man who fights with raw power.
 Steve and his group wrangle their way into Ironville only to be captured by Marduk's guards, and are each forced to fight members of his army.
 They all best their respective opponents, including Steve who defeats the Optimus.
-Marduk then forces Steve to drink a new serum and orders him to kill his friends, but the serum fails and Steve forces Marduk to declare everyone free and destroy him instead.
+Marduk then forces Steve to drink a new serum and orders him to kill his friends, but the serum fails (Steve having received an antidote to the drug in advance from Dr. Kane, who had been concealing the fact of his own resistance from Marduk) and Steve forces Marduk to declare everyone free and destroy him instead.
 Chaos erupts, and Steve eventually saves Kane from being shot by Marduk's top guard.
 Marduk tries to escape via helicopter, but cannot take off with Gorilla holding one of the rotors.
 The remaining guards open fire on Gorilla, but end up hitting the helicopter, which explodes with Marduk still on board.

 Kandy later reveals that she was actually an undercover government agent, and the real Kandy Kane, formerly under Marduk's control, has been reunited with her father, who decides to stay behind to give his antidote to everyone else affected, and the heroes head for home.